 - Schools or teachers supporting multiple students in research

-- Schools or teachers who are supporting low income students or students of underrepresented ethnicity (African American, Latino, or Native American)
+- Schools or teachers who are supporting low income students or students of underrepresented ethnicity (African American, Latino, Native American/Alaskan/Hawaiian, or Pacific Islander)

 - Programs showing a plan for sustainability beyond this year (schools awarded grants must wait at least 3 years before reapplying)